IDinsight/ask-a-question/docs/develop/contributing.md

         git checkout -b feature

-2. Make your changes and then run `pre-commits` if you have not set it up to run automatically.

-        pre-commit run --all  # 👈 to run it manually

-3. Run `mypy` separately with `mypy core_backend/app` (1)
+2. Run `mypy` with `mypy core_backend/app` (1)

-4. Then `git add` and `git commit` your changes:
+3. Then `git add` and `git commit` your changes:

         git add modified_files
         git commit

-5. And then push the changes to your fork in GitHub
+4. And then push the changes to your fork in GitHub

         git push -u origin feature

-6. Go to the GitHub web page of your fork of the AAQ repo.
+5. Go to the GitHub web page of your fork of the AAQ repo.
 Click the ‘Pull request’ button to send your changes to the project’s maintainers for review.
 This will send a notification to the committers.